Smartphones are enjoying a mid-life crisis at the moment: the trouble is they’re all too good.

 LG G5 verdict

-If you walk into a phone shop and nab yourself a G5, then you'll have a fabulous handset that's better than most of what's available, but not by much.
-That's says more about how great smartphones are right now than this LG though.
-A supreme screen, lightning-fast processor and novel camera aren't enough to make any mobile the best by far.
+Fortunately, it does: if you walk into a phone shop and nab yourself a G5, then you'll have a fabulous handset that's better than most of what's available out there.
+It doesn't leave the competition eating its dust, but that says more about how great smartphones are right now than this LG.
+A supreme screen, lightning-fast processor and novel camera are no longer enough to make any mobile the best by far.
 To spearhead the mobile vanguard, you have to either be a near-on perfect product such as the Galaxy S7 or offer something new entirely.

 So the LG G5 has gone for the latter option, while still being an awesome phone to begin with.
 It’s a big, ballsy move, and one that we hope pays off in the long run.
 Technology is meant to inspire you and the G5 does that in spades.